e-pet/e-pet.github.io/_posts/2022-06-06-separation-sufficiency.md

 ---

 In the field of algorithmic fairness, it is well known that there are several definitions of fairness that are impossible to reconcile except in (practically irrelevant) corner cases.
-In this context, I have recently tried to wrap my head around why – intuitively – it is impossible for any classifier to achieve *separation* and *sufficiency* at the same time (unless a) the classifier is a perfect classifier or b) there are no base rate differences between groups – we will get to these details in a minute).
+In this context, I have recently tried to wrap my head around why – intuitively – it is impossible for any classifier to achieve *separation* and *sufficiency* at the same time (unless either the classifier is a perfect classifier or there are no base rate differences between groups – we will get to these details in a minute).
 Since part of my troubles arose from a misunderstanding of what separation and sufficiency actually mean, let us start by revisiting their definitions.

 In the following, assume that we have $n$ groups, $a=1$ , ..., $a=n$, and a binary outcome, $y\in \{True, False\}$, and assume that we are analyzing a classifier that returns a *risk score* $r\in [0, 1]$.